When is Self-Directed Learning Right for Corporate Training and Development?

 - Does it seem like your training is taking forever to pay off?

 These are all signs that it is time to give self-directed learning a try.
 HSI can help you find the right tools to make this happen, including short-form videos and an easy-to-use LMS that is mobile friendly.
-You can also sample some of the microlearning videos HSI provide to clients for their own self-directed learning programs or sign up for a free, full-featured trial of our full library.
+You can also sample some of the microlearning videos HSI provide to clients for their own self-directed learning programs or request a free trial of our HSI LMS.

 - 6 Benefits of Self-Paced Learning for Employees